Franz Reichelt: Experiments

 In 1911, a Colonel Lalance wrote to the Aéro-Club de France, offering a prize of 10,000 francs for a safety parachute for aviators – double the prize he had offered the year before.
 The competition was open for three years and stipulated that the parachute must weigh no more than 25 kg.
 Reichelt refined his design, reducing the weight while increasing the surface area of the material until it reached 12 m2.
-But his tests were still unsuccessful and his dummies invariably fell heavily to earth. reported that in 1911 he had personally jumped from a height of 8 to 10 m at Joinville; the attempt failed but a pile of straw helped him escape injury.
+But his tests were still unsuccessful and his dummies invariably fell heavily to earth.

+L'Ouest-Éclair reported in 1911 that Reichelt had personally jumped from a height of 8 to 10 m at Joinville; the attempt failed but a pile of straw helped him escape injury.
 Le Matin reported an attempt at Nogent from a height of 8 m that resulted in a broken leg.
-Le Petit Journal suggested that he also made at least two apparently inconclusive tests with dummies from the first deck of the Eiffel Tower during 1911, but an interview with one of Reichelt's friends in La Presse made it clear that he had been unsuccessfully applying for permission to conduct a test from the Eiffel Tower for over a year before he finally received the authorization for the final jump.
-There had been other tests from the tower during 1910 and 1911 though; Gaston Hervieu, who employed a dummy aircraft and mannequins in his experiments, was attempting to perfect a parachute design to ensure the safe landing of a pilot with all or part of a damaged aircraft.
-Reichelt attributed the failures of his designs at least in part to the short drop distances over which he had conducted his tests, so he was keen to receive permission to experiment from the Eiffel Tower.
+Le Petit Journal suggested that Reichelt also made at least two apparently inconclusive tests with dummies from the first deck of the Eiffel Tower during 1911, but an interview with one of his friends in La Presse made it clear that he had been unsuccessfully applying for permission to conduct a test from the tower for over a year before he finally received the authorization for the final jump.There had been other tests from the tower during 1910 and 1911 though; Gaston Hervieu, who employed a dummy aircraft and mannequins in his experiments, was attempting to perfect a parachute design to ensure the safe landing of a pilot with all or part of a damaged aircraft.
+Reichelt attributed the previous failures of his designs at least in part to the short drop distances over which he had conducted his tests, so he was keen to receive permission to experiment from the tower.